ArXen42/HabitableZone-old/README.md

 # HabitableZone

-One day this will become a complex and realistic turn-based space game.
-As for now, that's just a prototype.
+One day it will become a complex and realistic turn-based space game.
+As for now, it's just a prototype.